kthpanor/vlxman/_sources/docs/uv-vis.md

 If electron de-excitations are ignored in the formation of the electronic Hessian, then one arrives at the Tamm–Dancoff approximation and which can be invoked with a keyword in the input file.

 VeloxChem implements a reduced-space Davidson algorithm to solve the equation for the *N* lowest eigenvalues (bottom-up).
-Based on these eigenvalues, or transition frequencies, and the associated transition moments, the diensionless oscillator strengths are calculated according to
+Based on these eigenvalues, or transition frequencies, and the associated transition moments, the dimensionless oscillator strengths are calculated according to

 $$
   f_{n0} = \frac{2 m_\mathrm{e} \omega_{n0}}{3\hbar e^2}